lake-wg/edhoc/draft-ietf-lake-edhoc.md

       PRK_4x3m = Extract( nonce, PRK_4x3m )
 ~~~~~~~~~~~

+The EDHOC-KeyUpdate takes a nonce as input to guarantee that there are no short cycles.
+The Initiator and the Responder need to agree on the nonce, which can e.g., be a counter or a random number.

 # Message Formatting and Processing {#asym}

 This section specifies formatting of the messages and processing steps.
 Error messages are specified in {{error}}.